 Waibi first came to us in need of schooling and was enrolled in the PFP Junior program for education assistance.
-Waibi’s father had never been in his life, however he had a mother who loved him deeply, but she had no income and no way to send him to school.
-She was mentally ill and suffered from chronic psychosis, which left her completely incapable of providing for her son or even herself.
+Waibi’s father had never been in his life, however he had a mother who loved him deeply.
+Sadly she was mentally ill and suffered from chronic psychosis, which left her completely incapable of providing for her son or even herself.
 When we met Waibi, both he and his mother lived with eight other relatives in a one-room mud hut.
 He slept on plastic bags on the floor and owned just one pair of clothing.
 His family had no money for food or medical expenses and they often went without anything to eat in a day.

 Date of Birth: December 25, 2004

 Place of birth: Bugembe, Uganda

 What do you want to be when you grow up?
-I want to become a farmer
+I want to become a doctor

 Why?
-So I can grow crops and keep animals
+So I can treat people and help save lives

 What is your favorite color?
 Red

 What is your favorite food?
-Chicken and chips
+Rice and beans